CoderLSF/fast-llama/README.md

 ## Performance

-RapidLLaMA achieves a generation speed of approximately 25-30 tokens/s for an 8-bit quantized 7B model running on the following CPU configuration:
+rapid-llama achieves a generation speed of approximately 25-30 tokens/s for an 8-bit quantized 7B model running on the following CPU configuration:

 ```text
 Architecture:            x86_64